How do You Remove Your Popcorn Ceiling Texture & Where to Begin?

 How Can I Tell if It’s Painted?
 It all Looks White to me!

-Another professional system of texture application is to texture over bare finished drywall and then seal and paint over the texture.
+Another professional system of texture application is to texture over bare drywall and then seal and paint over the texture.
 This is a painted texture finish.
-It will have a consistently looking sheen and colour on the textured portions of the ceiling as well as the un-textured potions.
+It will have a consistently looking sheen and color on the textured portions of the ceiling as well as the un-textured potions.

 Finally, some people just paint their ceilings regardless of the professional texture application.
 The First Technique is the only one that qualifies as “Unpainted Texture”.
 Notice we didn’t say, “Unpainted Ceiling”.